weweb-assets/section-starter-vue/README.md

-# WW-BASE
+# Section component starter

 This is a section for Weweb.
-It's a very basic one with a background and a container
+It's a starting point to develop anything.

 ## Installation

-To run locally, first install all dependencies with `yarn`
+To run locally, first install all dependencies with `yarn` or `npm i`

 ## Start

-To serve locally, run `yarn serve --port=[PORT]`, and then go to Weweb editor, open developper popup and add localhost:[PORT] as custom wwObject.
+To serve locally, run `yarn serve --port=[PORT]` or `npm run serve --port=[PORT]`, and then go to Weweb editor, open developper popup and add your custom section.

 ## Build